kapitchi/KapitchiIdentity/README.md

 ### Implementing new authentication strategies

-Implementing [abstract authentication strategy](https://github.com/kapitchi/KapitchiIdentity/blob/master/src/KapitchiIdentity/AuthStrategy/StrategyAbstract.php) is most convenient way how you can implement new strategy.
+Implementing [abstract authentication strategy plugin](https://github.com/kapitchi/KapitchiIdentity/blob/master/src/KapitchiIdentity/Plugin/AuthStrategy/StrategyAbstract.php) is most convenient way how you can implement new strategy.
 By doing so you automatically get access to auth controller, request, response objects, login form and view model.

-TODO

 Roles